Home » National Parks » A True Hidden Gem: What to do in the Beautiful Hayden Valley

 Hayden Valley, Cutthroat Trout

-CAUTION: Be bear aware.
+PRO Tip: Be bear aware.
 Bear spray is recommended, as fatal bear attacks have occurred along these trails.
-Bear Spray can either be purchased or rented in the park’s general stores.
+Bear spray can either be purchased or rented in the park’s general stores.

 Howard Eaton Trail